 20 fun and interesting facts about leopard geckos

 It’s safe to say that leopard geckos are very interesting lizards, to say the least.
 Here’s a list of 20 leopard gecko facts to help you better learn about these reptiles.

 1. Leopard geckos have a transparent canal connecting their ears

 When looking through a leopard gecko’s ear holes, you can actually see through to the other side.
 This is because they only have one ear canal.
 Some say if you shine a light through one of their ears, the light can be seen coming out of the other side.

 2. Their gender is determined by incubation temperatures

 Unlike us, leopard geckos do not have a sex chromosome that determines whether or not they will come out as a boy or as a girl.
 The cool thing about that is that before you even incubate them, you can determine what gender they will be before they’re even born.

-To give you an idea of what temperatures determine exactly what gender they will be, check this out here:
+Here’s what temperatures determine exactly what gender they will be:

 - 90 Degrees = Male

 Unlike many other types of geckos, leopard geckos can actually blink.
 Other lizards such as crested geckos, day geckos, and house geckos have fixed eyelids and have their eyeballs exposed throughout their whole lives.
 These types of geckos have a clear membrane that covers their eye that helps keep them moist in addition to licking them as well.